Crio-Bytes/OS/Virtual memory (Memory leak)/README.md

 > Refer `src/activity-3/activity-3.c` in this folder.

 Observe that the process gets 'killed' by the operating system after a while.
 Check the system log in `/var/log/syslog` if a diagnostic message was written to the logs.
-Use `grep` to find the relevant messages (You may need root privileges).
+Use `grep` to find the  messages relevant to the process (You may need root privileges).

 > Refer `images/activity-3/activity-3.gif` in this folder.